jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 #### HOW LONG DOES IT TAKE TO MAKE A VIDEO?

-That all depends on the video!
+That all depends on the video.
 But it takes WAY longer than most people think.
 It's not unusual for one of my Science Mom Guide videos, which are 10 to 15 minutes long, to require between 50 to 80 hours of work.
 The editing takes longer than the filming, but exactly how long all depends on the project.
-In general, the longer the video and the more cartoons and pictures the video has, the more time it took to make.
+In general, the longer the video and the more cartoons and illustrations the video has, the more time it took to make.

-#### WHY DO YOU DO BOOK RECOMMENDATIONS AFTER YOUR SCIENCE MOM VIDEOS?
+#### WHY DO YOU DO BOOK RECOMMENDATIONS AFTER YOUR SCIENCE MOM GUIDE VIDEOS?

 Why not?
 The honest answer is that I can't help myself.
 I love talking about books.
 We don't have a TV in our house -- or netflix or other streaming services.
 A lot of the recreation time in our family is spent reading, both individually, and together.